JoesonChiang/New-Tint-Theme/README.md

 Now run your server.
 I chose to use Flask as my web framework for this project.
 If you are using the Flask server, run "python app.py".

+When the app is running, you can hover over the pictures to reveal the comments or statuses.
+Also, you can also change the speed of the moving pictures by inputting a number on the top search bar specified by _Speed (seconds)_.

+You can also choose to see collisions within the photos by setting `true` on the top search bar specified by _Collisions (true or false)_.

 ##Installation
 The tools needed for this project are Flask, pip, and requests.